 A less-talked-about issue with fixer-upper projects is security.
 Homes can be particularly venerable during renovations, with doors and windows often left open as contractors come and go.
 Massive job losses in the wake of the pandemic have certainly made people more desperate, and a home in the process of renovation makes for a tempting target.

 Most fixer-uppers tend to be several decades old.
 A common issue with older homes, especially those built before 1960, is lead paint.
 That was the year New York City banned its use, about 18 years before the EPA made a nationwide ban.
 Anyone buying an older home that they suspect may have led paint is advised to purchase a test kit.
 Removing it can be costly and dangerous work.
 Local Law 1 stipulates that property owners must identify and remediate any lead paint hazards in buildings with a young child.

 Everyone’s Doing ItEveryone’s Doing It

 Anytime something looks like a good idea, people will be drawn to it.
-Fixer-uppers have soared in popularity over the last few years, with many people seeing them as an easy money maker.
+Fixer-uppers have soared in popularity over the last few years, with many people seeing them as easy money makers.
 But as demand goes up and inventory goes down, prices start to rise.
 That’s what you’re likely to find if you look for one now in a desirable NYC neighborhood.
-Pandemic restrictions mean that more people have extra time on their hands, and some are using that to look for new ways to earn a living.
+In addition, pandemic restrictions mean that more people have extra time on their hands, and some are using that to look for new ways to earn a living.
 Fixing and flipping houses is one such area that has seen increased interest over the last few months.